Notebookcheck.com - Das Notebook Portal

 Luftpost von Apple: Test MacBook Air

-Quelle: Tom's Hardware Guide (Deutsch)
+Quelle: Tom's Hardware Deutsch Archive.org version

 Was kann man nun zu einem Notebook sagen, dessen Primäraufgabe es ist, schick und dünn zu sein?
 Ist es wirklich nur ein Marketingschachzug von Apple oder ein ernstzunehmendes Mobilprodukt?
 Immerhin sind der Preis und Apples Aufpreispolitik recht happig.
 Letztendlich ergibt sich die Antwort aus den eigenen Erwartungen und Anforderungen.
 Eines ist das MacBook Air jedenfalls nicht, und zwar ein vollwertiger oder teilweiser Ersatz für den Bürorechner.
 Auch als Hauptnotebook scheitert es an seiner spartanischen Ausstattung.
 Die wenigsten mobilen Arbeiter werden auf Dauer mit nur einem USB Port und ohne optisches Laufwerk auskommen.
 Auch die Beschränkung auf WLAN wird in einigen Fällen schmerzen.
 Das Air bringt zwar schon ein Draft-n WLAN Modul mit, doch setzt das für fixen Datendurchsatz eine entsprechende Draft-n Gegenstelle voraus.
 Modem, Gigabit Ethernet LAN und auch SuperDrive lassen sich zwar dazukaufen - doch konkurrieren sie mit der externen Maus und dem USB Stick um den einzigen USB Port.